dwyl/phoenix-content-negotiation-tutorial/README.md

 Once you are comfortable with Phoenix, proceed with this example!

-### 0. Understand the Tutorial Aim

-The aim of this tutorial is to demonstrate content negotiation in a real-world scenario.
-We are going to build a simple interface to display famous quotations.

 By the end
 Our aim is to have two routes